-As part of the Integrated Planning and Reporting Framework, the City has prepared asset management plans as informing strategies to the Strategic Community Plan (SCP) and the Long Term Financial Plan (LTFP).
+As part of the Integrated Planning and Reporting Framework, the City has prepared asset management plans and forward capital works programs as informing strategies to the Strategic Community Plan (SCP) and the Long Term Financial Plan (LTFP).

 This document is an AMP for the City's ICT assets and documents the related management practices, processes and strategies.
 The objective of the ICT AMP is to ensure that ICT assets are maintained to agreed service levels, balanced against long-term resource availability and sustainability.